Trodek/CutScene-Manager-Research/README.md

 The map madule that comes with this research allow to load one map and draw it on the screen.
 Map don't have any unique parameter that needs to be set but it can already be loaded befor the scene is played.

-This is the attribut needed to create a map:
+This is the attribute needed to create a map:
 - preload: tells the manager if the map is already loaded.

 Map XML example: